CiscoLives/LTRATO-2001/_sources/tasks/task1/step2.rst.txt

 Step 2: Verify pyATS Testbed File
 #################################

-**Value Proposition:** In this task we will explore pyATS testbed file used in the lab.
+**Value Proposition:** Explore pyATS testbed file used in the lab.

 For pyATS to be able to work with network topology, it must know the following basic information: management interfaces, IP addresses, connection protocol and connections between network devices.

-This information is stored in pyATS testbed file (in YAML format).
+This information is stored in the pyATS testbed file (in YAML format).

-Could this information be gathered automatically and pyATS testbed file prepared for us?
+Can this information be gathered automatically, and can pyATS testbed file be prepared for us?

-Sure, since the lab is running in Cisco Modeling Labs (CML), `cmlutils <https://github.com/CiscoDevNet/virlutils>`__  tool could be used to prepare pyATS testbed file from CML topology.
+Sure.
+Since the lab is running in Cisco Modeling Labs (CML) `cmlutils <https://github.com/CiscoDevNet/virlutils>`__ , tool can be used to prepare pyATS testbed file from CML topology.

 .. note ::
-    Testbed file was already prepared and you don't need to call cmlutils now.
-But if you are curious how you can prepare pyATS testbed file from CML topology, then needed commands are:
+    Testbed file was already prepared and you do not need to call cmlutils now.
+However, if you are curious about how can you prepare pyATS testbed file from CML topology, then the needed commands are:

     .. code-block:: bash